Votive Mass

 In the liturgy of the Catholic Church, a votive Mass (Latin missa votiva) is a Mass offered for a votum, a special intention.
 Such a Mass does not correspond to the Divine Office for the day on which it is celebrated.
 Every day in the year has appointed to it a series of canonical hours and (except Good Friday) a Mass corresponding, containing, for instance, the same collect and the same Gospel.
 On most days, the Mass will correspond to the Office, but on occasion, other Masses may be celebrated.
 Votive Masses appear in the Roman and Gallican Rites.
+The Suffrage Mass is a type of votive Mass that is celebrated in favour to some dead people.